theplatapi/simpsons-paradox-visualization/README.md

 ##Resources

-The idea for this project comes from the paper <a href="http://research.google.com/pubs/pub42901.html">
-Visualizing Statistical Mix Effects and Simpson's Paradox</a> which pioneered the comet chart, along with formalizing the issue and giving ideas about future work.
+The idea for this project comes from the paper [Visualizing Statistical Mix Effects and Simpson's Paradox] (http://research.google.com/pubs/pub42901.html) which pioneered the comet chart, along with formalizing the issue and giving ideas about future work.

 I use [twgl](http://twgljs.org/) as a thin wrapper around WebGL.
 It makes the API less verbose and